Is the Go City Amsterdam Pass worth it? 2025

 𝗫 Van Gogh not included (see solution below)

-𝗫 No public transport included (a bike is)
+𝗫 No public transport included (but a bike is)

 I recommend buying a multi-day card.
 Per-day prices become much cheaper, and you don’t have to rush that much.